Better Managing Your Health

 Connecting Mind and Body

 Many people living with cancer experience weight loss.
 A few key strategies to help promote a healthy weight include:

-- Consume small, frequent meals to achieve your optimal nutrition each day — ideally at least three meals and two snacks per day.
+- Consume small, frequent meals to achieve your optimal nutrition each day — ideally at least 3 meals and 2 snacks per day.

-- Include nutrient-rich shakes, smoothies and nutritional beverages to supplement additional calories, protein and nutrients as needed.
+- Include nutrient-rich shakes, smoothies, and other beverages to supplement additional calories, protein, and nutrients as needed.